LIVE WEBINAR, Dec 3rd – How to Protect Your Physical Security Devices from Cyber Attacks

 Why Firmware Updates for Physical Security Devices Are Mission-critical

 It’s the classic case of the tiny over the mighty….the mouse scaring the elephant, the faulty spark plug stopping a tractor-trailer in its tracks.
-In the technical domain, it’s software that provides low-level control for a device’s hardware – known as firmware – bringing down an entire enterprise.
+In the technical domain, the software provides low-level control for a device’s hardware – firmware – bringing down an entire enterprise.

-Firmware updates play a critical part in the lifecycle management of physical security devices, particularly when the devices have a long lifetime or are deployed in remote or inaccessible areas where manual intervention is cost-prohibitive or otherwise challenging.
-This blog does a deep dive into firmware and its critical role in physical security device management, exploring how an upgrade for physical security device firmware is a small task with a huge impact on the organization.
+IoT firmware updates are critical in the lifecycle management of physical security devices, particularly when the devices have a long lifetime or are deployed in remote or inaccessible areas where manual intervention is cost-prohibitive or otherwise challenging.
+This blog delves into the firmware’s critical role in physical security device management.
+It explores how upgrading physical security device firmware is a small task with a significant impact on the organization.

 Should physical security devices always be updated?

 Yes.
-Keeping physical security device firmware updated is critical for maintaining operational functionality, minimizing any cybersecurity risks, and eliminating compliance bottlenecks.
-With enterprises becoming increasingly reliant on physical security devices to ensure the physical security of their assets – people, IP, and materials — if devices are not updated, the results can have a severe negative impact on the entire organization.
+Keeping IoT firmware updated is critical for maintaining operational functionality, minimizing cybersecurity risks, and eliminating compliance bottlenecks.
+With enterprises becoming increasingly reliant on physical security devices to ensure the physical security of their assets – people, IP, and materials — if devices are not updated, the results can severely impact the entire organization.

 Impact of firmware in physical security